 Who offers card lock?

 It’s worth noting that not all card locks are made the same.
-The American Express freeze automatically expires after seven days.
+Some expire and unlock after a limited time period.
 Others will still authorize new charges made from digital wallets.

 So be sure to study your particular bank’s card lock terms so there are no surprises, unpleasant or otherwise!